 Do you avoid some foods because they are hard to chew?
 People who have problems with their teeth or dentures often avoid eating meat, fruits, or vegetables and might miss out on important nutrients.
 If you are having trouble chewing, see your dentist to check for problems.
 If you wear dentures, the dentist can check how they fit.

 If food seems to get stuck in your throat, it might be that less saliva in your mouth is making it hard for you to swallow your food.
 Drinking plenty of liquids with your meal might help.
-Talk to your doctor about what might be causing your dry mouth and the problem swallowing.
+There may be other reasons you are having trouble swallowing your food, including problems with the muscles or nerves in your throat, problems with your esophagus, or gastroesophageal reflux disease (GERD).
+Talk to your doctor about what might be causing the problem.

 Are foods not as tasty as they used to be?
 It might not be the cook’s fault!
 Maybe your sense of taste, smell, or both has changed.
 Growing older can cause your senses to change, but so can a variety of other things such as dental problems or medication side effects.
 Taste and smell are important for healthy appetite and eating.